samerlahoud/tutorial-lpwan-iot/ICT-18/research-challenges.md

 - Derive the expression of the latency for different frequency access schemes
 - Selection of the best channel requires the knowledge of the probability of collision in the channels
     - MAB problem (acknowledgement as a reward) with reinforcement learning algorithms
-- Results: increase success probability and reduce latency with time
+- Results: increase success probability and reduce latency over time

 ### Application Layer Coding for Data Recovery\footnote{Marcelis, Paul J., Vijay S. Rao, and R. Venkatesha Prasad.
 "DaRe: Data recovery through application layer coding for LoRaWAN.", IEEE/ACM Second International Conference on Internet-of-Things Design and Implementation (IoTDI) (2017)}
 - Thorough characterization of losses in LoRaWAN: channel outage, burstiness $\Rightarrow$ Gilbert Elliot model for bursty erasure channels